Skip to main content

 32Cell voltage too high

-64DSC current too high
+64DSC port current too high

-128CHG current too high
+128CHG port current too high

 limit is a bitwise state.